-If external reviews are needed, the department chair secures those reviews from appropriate sources.
+In final CFS reviews and rank advancement reviews, but not initial (third-year) reviews, the department chair secures external reviews of the faculty member's scholarship from at least three well-regarded faculty members at other academic institutions or appropriate research institutes with academic-like rank structure.
 The department chair may delegate this responsibility to an associate chair or to the department review committee.
 The faculty member may recommend external reviewers and should describe his or her relationship with each suggested reviewer.
 Ultimately, however, reviewers are chosen by the department chair, associate chair, or department review committee.
-If they are faculty at an academic institution, reviewers should hold at least the rank being sought.
-They should not have personal or professional ties to the faculty member that might be expected to bias the reviews.
-All review letters, together with a curriculum vitae or professional biographical sketch for each external reviewer, must be included in the portfolio.
+Reviewers should hold at least the rank being sought and should not have personal or professional ties to the faculty member that might be expected to bias the reviews (e.g., peers who are co-authors, close collaborators in professional organizations, or doctoral advisors).
+All review letters, together with a curriculum vitae for each reviewer, must be included in the portfolio.

 Appendix C contains a sample invitation to external reviewers.
-The following materials are sent with the invitation or in a subsequent communication: the faculty member's curriculum vitae (containing embedded links to scholarly work wherever possible), information about the professional assignment, and the signed form indicating whether the faculty member has waived the right to know the identity of reviewers and see their letters.
+The following materials are sent with the invitation or in a subsequent communication: the faculty member's curriculum vitae (containing embedded links to scholarly work wherever possible), information about the faculty member's teaching assignment, three samples of scholarship selected by the faculty member for inclusion in the portfolio, a summary of the department, college, and university standards for assessing scholarship, and the signed form indicating whether the faculty member has waived the right to know the identity of reviewers and see their letters.
 Departments should allow ample time for selecting and contacting potential reviewers, conveying materials, and receiving review letters.

 Whoever selects the external reviewers (department chair, associate chair, or department review committee) will describe in writing (1) how the reviewers were selected, (2) their standing in the field, and (3) their relationship (if any) with the faculty member.
-This statement must be included in the portfolio along with external reviewers' letters and their curricula vitae or biographical sketches.
+This statement must be included in the portfolio along with external reviewers' letters and their curricula vitae.